Chart Color Schemes

 Clifton Beach is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Clifton Beach's dwelling structure, as per the latest Census evaluation, consisted of 72.3% houses and 27.7% other dwellings (including semi-detached homes, apartments, and 'other' dwellings).
-In comparison, Non-Metro Qld had a higher proportion of houses at 76.4%, with 23.6% being other dwellings.
-Home ownership in Clifton Beach stood at 37.0%, with mortgaged dwellings at 31.3% and rented ones at 31.7%.
-The median monthly mortgage repayment was $1,820, higher than Non-Metro Qld's average of $1,655.
-The median weekly rent figure in Clifton Beach was recorded as $365, compared to Non-Metro Qld's $345.
-Nationally, Clifton Beach's mortgage repayments were lower than the Australian average of $1,863, while rents were also lower at $375.
+Clifton Beach's dwelling structure, as per the latest Census, consisted of 72.3% houses and 27.7% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional Qld's 76.4% houses and 23.6% other dwellings.
+Home ownership in Clifton Beach was at 37.0%, with mortgaged dwellings at 31.3% and rented ones at 31.7%.
+The median monthly mortgage repayment was $1,820, higher than Regional Qld's average of $1,655.
+The median weekly rent figure in Clifton Beach was $365, compared to Regional Qld's $345.
+Nationally, Clifton Beach's mortgage repayments were lower than the Australian average of $1,863, and rents were less than the national figure of $375.

 Frequently Asked Questions - Housing